-Check each of your three major credit reports for free at https://www.annualcreditreport.com .
-Members can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
+Check each of your three major credit reports for free at annualcreditreport.com .
+Marines can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
 Review the Understanding Credit Handout for more information.
-Review your new tax situation and change federal and state withholding as needed via Direct Access: https://hcm.direct-access.uscg.mil .
+Review your new tax situation and change federal and state withholding as needed via https://mypay.dfas.mil/#/ .
 Reserve members will need to do this with their employers as well.
-Additional notes:

-Consumer Protections Review the Military Consumer Protection Handout for additional information on identity theft, the Servicemembers Civil Relief Act (SCRA), and Military Lending Act (MLA).
+Additional notes: CONSUMER PROTECTIONS Review the Military Consumer Protection Handout for additional information on identity theft, the Servicemembers Civil Relief Act (SCRA), and Military Lending Act (MLA).
 Protect yourself from misleading consumer practices and know basic procedures for handling a consumer complaint or dispute.
 Review the Sources of Help for Military Consumers Handout.
-Additional notes: Major Purchases Analyze your housing and transportation needs and be sure to prepare your finances for any major purchases.
+Additional notes: X) MAJOR PURCHASES Analyze your housing and transportation needs and be sure to prepare your finances for any major purchases.
 Review the Major Purchases and 5 Rules of Buying a House Handouts for more information.
-Work with the housing office for any housing needs related to your new child.
+Work with the base housing office for any housing needs related to your new child.
 Review the Education Benefits and Savings and Paying off Student Loans Handouts to learn more about financing education, available benefits, obligations, and repayment options.
 Additional notes: